Auction-Fundraisers

 ↑ Auction plant ↑ Sambucus peruviana flowers and fruit ↑

-↑ Ancient, fern covered Sambucus peruviana BK151011.8, Salta, Argentina ↑Sambucus peruviana BK151011.8 cloudforest habitat, San Lorenzo, Salta, Argentina ↑
+↑ Ancient, fern covered mother tree of Sambucus peruviana BK151011.8, Salta, Argentina ↑Sambucus peruviana BK151011.8 cloudforest habitat, San Lorenzo, Salta, Argentina ↑

 Books – no books this auction, see: